 This link between science and the public interest is very important as public interest often motivates agency management.
 Unfortunately, during this process the science can become sensationalized or misrepresented.
 Maintaining the integrity of the science throughout this process is vital.

 The Wolverine Foundation provides a different sort of link between science and the public.
 We offer the public an opportunity to be involved – to contribute directly to the data gathering process.
-We offer your donations in the form of research grants to projects and scientists that we insure will advance wolverine science.
+We offer your donations in the form of research grants to projects and scientists that we ensure will advance wolverine science.

 We hope to accomplish several things…